Kathir1711/React-js-work/README.md

-work that had done on react JS frontend hand on training
+work that had done on react JS frontend web development hand on training

 React Experience